mscastillo/FSE/README.md

 The main script, `tSNE_analysis.m`, depends on the [MATLAB implementation](http://lvdmaaten.github.io/tsne/) of the tSNE method.
 The original code from the tSNE algorithm can be found in [Simple_tSNE/](https://github.com/mscastillo/Analyses/tree/master/tSNE_analysis/Simple_tSNE).
 Before running the program check on *SETTINGS*, at the begining of the main script, that the path is correct.

-The method preprocesses the data using PCA and choosing a given number of initial dimensions to compute an initial solution.
-Instead of choosing an arbitrary number of components, the main script performs PCA and chooses the number of components comprising a given level of variability.
-By default, this level is set to keep the 95% of the variance.
-To skip the preprocessing step, set this variable to 100% on *PARAMETERS*.

-tSNE is an stochastic method that will produce a different result every time.
-For repeatability, the randomness is controlled by fixing the seed of the random generator.
-For convenience, PCA and tSNE results are rotated using the varimax transformation.

 > [Best Practices in Exploratory Factor Analysis](http://pareonline.net/pdf/v10n7.pdf). *Practical Assessment, Research & Evaluation* (2005).

 ### Input

 Data is read from a table in *CSV* or *Excel* file with the format described before.
+A pick-file menu will be displayed once you run the script.
+Next are listed a set of parameters that you can set up:

+1. `PCA_level`, the percentage of variace to keep for data preprocessing.
+The tSNE method preprocesses the input data using PCA and choosing a given number of initial dimensions to compute an initial solution.
+Instead of choosing an arbitrary number of components, the program performs PCA and chooses the number of components comprising a given level of variability.
+By default, this level is set to keep the 95% of the variance.
+To skip the preprocessing step, set this variable to 100%.
+2. `seed`, the random generator's seed. tSNE is an stochastic method that will produce a different result every time.
+For repeatability, the randomness is controlled by fixing the seed of the random generator.
+By default,it set as zero.
+Use any other value to generate alternative solutions.

 ### Output